dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 * `autocluster.sh` is ran once when a vADC is started by ASG.
 It checks for an existing cluster looking for specific tags.
 If it finds an existing cluster, it joins.
 If it doesn't, elections are run and if won the new instance forms a new cluster.
 The script is then terminated and vADC enters regular operation.
 * `housekeeper.sh` is ran from cron on each running vADC instance in the cluster.
 It performs the following activities:
     - Checks if cluster members are the same as the running vADC instances.
 If it finds any cluster members that don't have a corresponding running vADC instance, it removes them from the cluster.
-    - Ensures that each running vADC instance has as many secondary private IP addresses as there are running vADC instances.
+    - Ensures that each running vADC instance has as many secondary private IP addresses as there are Traffic IPs configured, but no more than the EC2 instance can handle.
 This is to ensure each vADC can accommodate all Traffic IPs in case of failure of others.

 ## What does the template do